NightTabGit/Fake-Lite/README.md

 # FakeLite

+**NEW - * "PortableFakeLite.py downloads all required images from this github, to a randomly generated folder in TEMP.
+This means this file, can be ran **WITHOUT** needing to download the images.

 A fake vape lite GUI in python3.
 (Only an image with working butons) (No animation).

 On launch will fade in the Vape Lite window (A static image) with buttons where the **MIN** and **MAX** buttons usually are.